Thom Business Advisor, Coach and EOS Implementer™

 Once a company grows beyond 5 employees, the need for a true operating system becomes apparent, as doing it all yourself and holding it together becomes increasingly difficult.
 An effective operating system will help you define your vision, including your core values and focus, your long term plans and goals, and your strategy.
 The system will most importantly determine the right people, who are in the right seats.
 The system will simplify your processes, determine your key metrics, create an environment where issues are addressed and solved weekly, and everyone in the organization has a strong sense of accountability towards the shared vision.
 A great operating system helps the business run without the owner.

 2) What are some excellent business operating systems?

-More and more, businesses are borrowing methodologies from books like E-Myth, 4 Disciplines of Execution, Mastering the Rockefeller Habits, and Traction: Get a Grip on Your Business (Traction is the book that uses the EOS operating system).
-Honestly, there’s some very strong similarities between each of these.
+More and more, businesses are borrowing methodologies from books like E-Myth, 4 Disciplines of Execution, Mastering the Rockefeller Habits, and Traction: Get a Grip on Your Business (Traction is the book that uses EOS®).
+Honestly, there are some very strong similarities between each of these.
 Why?
 Because they are timeless, proven methods to dramatically improve a business.

 - Read the first few chapters of Traction: Get a Grip on Your Business.
 For free, you can download the first chapter here.
 If you want to read more, buy the whole book - it's worth it!

 - Invite me in to chat with you about it.
 A phone conversation is free, and you might decide to invite me in to talk with you or your leadership team.
 That’s also free.
 I’ll even give you a set of the tools.